5. The Hierophant

 • What would it look like to reclaim or reframe a belief to make it your own?

-Applied insight with a 3-card micro spread using The Hierophant as your anchor:
+Applied insight with a three card reading using The Hierophant as your anchor:

 • What belief or value am I being asked to re-examine right now?